htmelle-inc/htmelle-curriculum/working_prototypes/weather_forecast/README.md

 ```

-Let's start by stubbing out out a colored background `div` that takes up the full screen height.
+Let's start by stubbing out a colored background `div` that takes up the full screen height.
 Like usual you can do this by specifying `h-screen`.
 Choose a [background color](https://tailwindcss.com/docs/background-color) you like; we chose `bg-yellow-50`.

 Create another `div` inside of background div.
 To center it within the background, add `flex items-center` to the parent.
 Place another `div` containing location text within the inner `div` for now.
 Add some [padding](https://tailwindcss.com/docs/padding) to the inner `div`.
 Take some time to adjust the text to your liking.
 We applied a temporary purple border to the location text for now: